bschwede/linkenhancer/README.md

 Note: Unfortunately, the on-screen keyboard does NOT work as before with the previous text input field.
 The selected characters end up as an intermediate step in the small text field below the Markdown editor and then must be copied manually to the desired position.

-### German Webtrees Manual
+### German webtrees manual
-A context-sensitive link to the [German Webtrees Manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (only on the frontend of webtrees, without applying patch P002).
+A context sensitive link to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be added by javascript to the small navigation menu (if this function is also desired in the admin backend, patch P002 would need to be applied).

 The mapping of routes to help articles in the manual is stored in the database table `route_help_map`.
 This module comes with predefined mapping rules.
-Generic fallback rules are possible to be set and if nothing else applies the link points to the startpage of the manual.
-On the module admin page it is possible to store routes registered in webtrees on demand.
-This make it easier to cover individual custom module configurations.
+Generic fallback rules are possible to be set and if nothing else applies, the link points to the startpage of the manual.
+It is possible to import routes registered in webtrees on demand on this module admin page.
+This make it easier to cover individual custom module configurations.<br>Standard webtrees routes are defined in [app/Http/Routes/WebRoutes.php](https://github.com/fisharebest/webtrees/blob/main/app/Http/Routes/WebRoutes.php).

 Further more you can import and export data in csv format in order to make changes more convenient.

+The table has the following headers (the headers required in a CSV file for import are marked with !):

+* **id**: automatic key; not relevant
+* **path** !: route path - corresponds to the path of webtres pretty urls
+* **handler** !: usually corresponds to the php class name of the code that handles the request
+* **method** !: web request method (GET, POST, HEAD)<br>Only GET routes are generally relevant for assignment to manual sections.
+* **extras** !: php class name of access level (Fisharebest\Webtrees\Http\Middleware\Auth*)
+* **category**: string value for better grouping data rows; only value 'generic' has a special meaning
+* **order** !: arbitrary numerical sort key, matching data rows are sorted in ascending order; standard value is 10
+- **url** !: path of the url to the webtrees manual (then it's concated with the given GenWiki base/domain url); also fully qualified url to other web ressources are possible and supported (for example to Github repo readmes or wikis of custom modules, that aren't documented in the manual yet)
+- **updated_at**: timestamp of last update; this helps to identify possibly outdated data rows

 ### Patches
 **The patches can be applied additionally — the module also works without them!**